 About Chick N’ Sours

 Chick N’ Sours is all about delivering next-level fried chicken and creative sour-style cocktails.
 Albeit the latter isn’t relevant to us.
-They pride themselves on sourcing high-quality ingredients and freshly prepare all ingredients each day.
-The food comes in high praises all around, with one of the burgers/chicken sandwiches being voted within the top 10 of best dishes in London.
-It’s the passion for good quality fried chicken and the creatively unique side dishes such as pickled watermelon that made them stand out and continue to be the talk of the town.
+They pride themselves on sourcing high-quality ingredients and freshly prepare them each day, so it’s no wonder that their food comes in high praises all around.
+One of the burgers/chicken sandwiches on their menu has also been voted within the top 10 of best dishes in London and their bold flavour combos have made them stand out from other gourmet fried chicken restaurants.
+It’s the passion for good quality fried chicken and the creatively unique side dishes such as pickled watermelon etc. that made them continue to be the talk of the town.

 Atmosphere & Service